-Course Codes: HS4110 (SL Y1), HS4120 (SL Y2); HS4130 (HL Y1); HS4140 (HL Y2)
+Course Codes: HS4110 (SL Y1), HS4120 (SL Y2); HS4130 (HL Y1); HS4140 (HL Y2) Duration: Two years Prerequisites: Biology Lab Science Credits: 2.0

 IB Biology is a Group 4 experimental science with content organized by theme, including: Unity and diversity, Form and function, Interaction and interdependence, and Continuity and change over the 4 levels of organization (molecules, cells, organisms, ecosystems).
 Also, 25% of the time in the course will be reserved for practical work and experiment-based projects.
 All students will complete an independent laboratory investigation as their internal assessment and be involved in a collaborative science project with the other Group 4 sciences of the same year.